martindoff/DC-TMPC/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-DC-TMPC: A tube-based MPC algorithm for systems that can be expressed as a difference of convex functions.
+Developed at the University of Oxford, DC-TMPC is a novel robust tube-based nonlinear model predictive control paradigm for nonlinear systems whose dynamics can be expressed as a difference of convex functions.
+The approach relies on successively perturbing the system predicted trajectories and bounding the linearisation error by exploiting convexity of the system dynamics.
+The linearisation error is then treated as a disturbance of the perturbed system to construct robust tubes containing the predicted trajectories, enabling the robust nonlinear MPC optimisation to be performed in real time as a sequence of convex optimisation programs.

+The present implementation involves regulating a coupled tank whose dynamics can be represented as a difference of convex functions.

 ### Built With

-* Python
+* Python 3
 * CVX
 * Mosek